wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/ms-graph-module.rst

 resource
 --------

-This block configures the internal options in the Microsoft Graph REST API.
+This block configures which logging sources to pull from the Microsoft Graph REST API.

 - `resource\\name`_
 - `resource\\relationship`_